 - Promote the motto: "When in doubt, sit them out".
-Athletes who are suspected of sustaining a concussion or head injury must be removed from play. - All coaches are provided a concussion signs and symptoms information card in their coaches' package. - Athletic Therapists and/or certification candidates will be on site to conduct assessments. - An athlete who has been removed from play by a tournament Athletic Therapist may not return to play for the remainder of the tournament.
+Athletes who are suspected of sustaining a concussion or head injury must be removed from play. - All coaches at youth competitions are provided a concussion signs and symptoms information card in their coaches' package. - All participants at senior competitions are provided a concussion signs and symptoms information card in their coaches' package. - Athletic Therapists and/or certification candidates will be on site to conduct assessments. - An athlete who has been removed from play by a tournament Athletic Therapist may not return to play for the remainder of the tournament.